Key worker

+A key worker is a worker in an occupation given preferential treatment by government policy.
+They may be exempted from rules which apply to the general population or prioritized for the receipt of benefits.

+Reasons for preferential treatment

+Societal functioning during public health emergencies

-A key worker, critical worker or essential worker is a public-sector or private-sector employee who is considered to provide an essential service.
-The term has been used in the United Kingdom in the context of workers who may find it difficult to buy property in the area where they work.
+A key worker is a public-sector or private-sector employee who is considered to provide an essential service.
 The term was also used by the UK government during announcements regarding school shutdowns invoked in response to the COVID-19 pandemic to indicate parents whose occupations entitled them to continue sending their children to schools which were otherwise shut down by government policy, as well as teachers and LSAs at those schools.

-Definition

 A key worker is a public sector or private sector employee who is considered to provide an "essential service".